 (1) If the registrar has reasonable cause to believe that a company is not carrying on business or in operation, the registrar may send to the company [a communication] inquiring whether the company is carrying on business or in operation.

-(2) If the registrar does not within [14 days of sending] [the communication] receive any answer to it, the registrar must within 14 days after the expiration of [that period] send to the company [a second communication referring to the first communication], and stating—
+(2) If the registrar does not within [14 days of sending] [the communication] receive any answer to it, the registrar must within 14 days after the expiration of [that period]

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.